keolo/keolo-com/content/posts/spec-driven-development.md

     Tasks --> Ready(["🏁 Ready for Build"])
 ```

-### Capturing Intent & Boundaries (Proposal / PRD)
+### Clarify Intent & Scope (Proposal / PRD)

-Before designing APIs or database tables, we define the human intent: what problem needs solving, who it affects, what constraints apply, and how success will be measured.
+Before touching APIs or database schemas, write down what you actually want to achieve: the problem, who it affects, constraints, and how you will measure success.

 ```markdown
 # Proposal: Dark Mode